JackJey/privacy-sandcastle/docs/deploy-to-gcp.md

 # Google Cloud Platform project deployment guide

-The instructions below allow you to deploy Privacy Sandcastle on a new Google Cloud Platform project.
+The instructions below allow you to deploy Privacy Sandbox Demos on a new Google Cloud Platform project.

 The same instructions can be repeated to deploy a dev, staging, prod etc. environment to additional projects.